-The Trustees have considered the impact of the COVID-19 pandemic on the Trust and further disclosure is noted within on page 20.
+The Trustees have considered:

+- the impact of the unfunded pay rises to both Teaching and Support Staff. - the impact on the increase in energy costs and the rise of other none staff costs - the impact of the COVID-19 pandemic on the Trust and further disclosure is noted within on page 20.